 The most important thing to remember is to take the extra minute and fix things before snapping the photo.
 Editing will only enhance that.
 A bad picture to edit can cost you hours of time.

 In the days before digital photography, you had no choice but to take your chances with the film.
 Nowadays, there is really little excuse for not taking decent photos.
 You can always take multiple images and choose the best one.

 For most casual photography, the cell phone is more than adequate.
 I still use an old iPhone 4 when l can’t be bothered to carry a real camera.
 For the average blogger, you might need to step it up a bit.
 These are my recommendations.

 Point and Shoot:

-The Canon Elph 190 IS is a pretty good camera.
-It has a 10x zoom lens, Built in Wi-Fi freeing you of cables to share images, 720HD video and with 20 megapixels, you’ll get good shots.
-It does have it’s limitations, range, slowness, etc, that’s why they are not used professionally.
+The Canon PowerShot G7 is a pretty good camera.
+It has a decent zoom lens and aperture of f/1.8, Built-in Wi-Fi freeing you of cables to share images, 1080HD video and with 20.1 megapixels, you’ll get very good shots.
+It does have its limitations, range, slowness, etc, that’s why they are not used professionally.